Kazakhbarasi

 Kazakhbarasi is a village in the Jalilabad Rayon of Azerbaijan.
 Kazakhbarasi is a small village located in Azerbaijan, situated approximately 90 km north of Lencoran and 200 km from the capital city.
 The village is located about 110 km southeast of the Azerbaijan-Iran border.
 According to the latest census, the population of Kazakhbarasi is around 150 people.

-Although Kazakhbarasi itself does not have many tourist attractions, the surrounding areas are rich in natural beauty and cultural landmarks.
-Some popular tourist destinations in the region include the Talysh Mountains, Gobustan Rock Art Cultural Landscape, Laton Waterfall, and Ag-Gel National Park.
+Although Kazakhbarasi itself does not have many tourist attractions, the surrounding areas are rich in natural and cultural landmarks.
+Some tourist destinations in the region include the Talysh Mountains, Gobustan Rock Art Cultural Landscape, Laton Waterfall, and Ag-Gel National Park.

-The Talysh Mountains, located near Kazakhbarasi, are a popular destination for hikers and nature lovers.
+The Talysh Mountains, located near Kazakhbarasi, are a common destination for hikers and nature lovers.
 The area is home to a variety of flora and fauna, including rare and endangered species.
 The Gobustan Rock Art Cultural Landscape, another nearby attraction, is a UNESCO World Heritage Site that features thousands of prehistoric rock engravings and carvings.

-For those interested in waterfalls, the Laton Waterfall is a must-visit destination.
-This beautiful waterfall is located near the village of Laza and offers stunning views of the surrounding landscape.
+The Laton Waterfall is located near the village of Laza and offers views of the surrounding landscape.
 Finally, the Ag-Gel National Park, located about 60 km from Kazakhbarasi, is a protected area that is home to a variety of wildlife, including the endangered Caucasian leopard.

-Although Kazakhbarasi may not be a major tourist destination in itself, its proximity to these beautiful and historic landmarks make it a great starting point for exploring the natural and cultural treasures of Azerbaijan.